vrrp/vrojas.github.io/_posts/2020-03-06-covid19Sudamerica.markdown

 ![Screenshot]( https://github.com/vrrp/vrrp.github.io/blob/master/assets/images/covid19_sudamerica.png?raw=true)

 For more detailed information about the dynamics of **covid-19 in Perú**, see  [here](https://datastudio.google.com/reporting/cbef9462-bbb4-4bf9-b713-652b8245ec5f/page/erUJB?s=mCoRDLlgMV4).
-Including a model for the forecast his evolve in the following months <span style='color:red'>(in spanish)</span>
+Including a model for the forecast it's evolve in the following months <span style='color:red'>(in spanish)</span>